paulhibbing/Sojourn/cran-comments.md

     possibly mis-spelled words are sensor names or publication author names.

-** running examples for arch 'i386' ...
-[36s] NOTE
-    Examples with CPU or elapsed time > 10s user system elapsed
-    apply_youth_sojourn 20.54   0.74   22.44

-This example is wrapped in \donttest{}

-** running examples for arch 'x64' ...
-[37s] NOTE
-    Examples with CPU or elapsed time > 10s user system elapsed
-    apply_youth_sojourn 23.35   0.76   24.65

-This example is wrapped in \donttest{}

 ## Reverse dependencies

 This is a new release, so there are no reverse dependencies.